 In addition to the above objectives, the Task Force could negotiate an overarching agreement with DND regarding air service into Wing Cold Lake, be it charter or scheduled service.
 A Memorandum of Understanding (MOU) or Master Agreement could establish the rules of engagement regarding both scheduled and charter service into YOD for service into the City of Cold Lake.
-The general intent would be to have the agreement create an even playing field of all operators wishing to provide service into the City only appears to deal with matters related to the provision of Air Traffic Control - and does not touch on matters such as the use of the Medley Terminal for civilian purposes.)
+The general intent would be to have the agreement create an even playing field of all operators wishing to provide service into the community. (note: the current MOU between 4 Wing Cold Lake and the City only appears to deal with matters related to the provision of Air Traffic Control - and does not touch on matters such as the use of the Medley Terminal for civilian purposes.)